 - 101 Persons hired to temporary positions defined as employment for a pre-determined period of six consecutive months or less and whose employment has not exceeded six months.
-These cannot be employees who are hired for permanent positions but who may be serving a probationary period before they are considered permanent employees. - 102 Emergency employees who are employed because of work caused by fire, flood, storm, or other similar disaster. - 103 Persons holding a part-time adult supplementary technical institute license who teach part-time in a technical institute. - 104 Paid on-call/volunteer ambulance personnel (basic or advanced life support and emergency medical staff) who are not members of the PERA Defined Contribution Plan. - 105 Election officers (judges). - 106 Persons hired to fill seasonal positions, which are limited in duration by the employer to 185 consecutive calendar days or less in each year. - 108 Volunteer firefighter personnel who receive credit in a relief association.
+These cannot be employees who are hired for permanent positions but who may be serving a probationary period before they are considered permanent employees. - 102 Emergency employees who are employed because of work caused by fire, flood, storm, or other similar disaster. - 103 Persons holding a part-time adult supplementary technical institute license who teach part-time in a technical institute. - 104 Paid on-call/volunteer ambulance personnel (basic or advanced life support and emergency medical staff) who are not members of the PERA Defined Contribution Plan. - 105 Election officers (judges). - 106 Persons hired to fill seasonal positions which are limited in duration by the employer to 6 months or less. - 108 Volunteer firefighter personnel who receive credit in a relief association.